Active Substance: erlotinib

 - the fourth study involved 731 patients who had not responded to at least one previous chemotherapy treatment; this study compared Tarceva to placebo.

 In pancreatic cancer, Tarceva in combination with gemcitabine has been studied in 569 patients with pancreatic cancer that was advanced, unresectable (that cannot be removed by surgery) or metastatic.

 In all of the studies, the main measure of effectiveness was how long the patients lived without their cancer getting worse or how long they survived.

 What benefit has Tarceva shown during the studies?

-In the first study, in lung-cancer patients who had received platinum-containing chemotherapy, Tarceva caused a marginal increase in how long the patients lived without their disease getting worse and in how long they survived.
-Among the patients whose disease was stable, the patients taking Tarceva lived for an average of 12.1 weeks without their disease getting worse, compared with 11.3 weeks in those taking placebo, and survival times were 11.9 months, on average, with Tarceva and 9.6 months with placebo.
+In the overall population of the second study (889 patients), Tarceva caused a marginal increase in how long the patients lived without their disease getting worse and in how long they survived.
+The greatest benefit was observed in the subgroup of 49 patients with EGFR activating mutations: those taking Tarceva (22 patients) lived for an average of 44.6 weeks without their disease getting worse, compared with 13 weeks for those taking placebo (27 patients).

-In the second study, in lung-cancer patients who had not responded to previous chemotherapy, the patients taking Tarceva survived for an average of 6.7 months, compared with 4.7 months for the patients taking placebo.
+In the fourth study, in lung cancer patients who had not responded to previous chemotherapy, the patients taking Tarceva survived for an average of 6.7 months, compared with 4.7 months for the patients taking placebo.
 Among the patients who took Tarceva, the average survival was 8.6 months in those whose tumours were ‘EGFR IHC-positive’ (had EGFRs on their surface), and 5.0 months in those whose tumours were EGFR IHC-negative.

 What is the risk associated with Tarceva?